Meet The Charlotte Hornets GM Who Created A Food Review Website

 The NBA is a travel-filled, grueling nine-month season.
 82-games.
 Tens of thousands of miles.
 And typically, little time to do anything outside of eating.
 However, even eating is a hassle because you’re in a new city, and often you end up at chains or places you don’t know.

-Rich Cho, known foodie and General Manager of the Charlotte Hornets, is doing his part in assisting the NBA community and beyond by creating a new site called Big Time Bites.
+Rich Cho, known foodie and General Manager of the Charlotte Hornets, is doing his part in assisting the NBA community and beyond by creating a new site called Bigtime Bites.
 The site, founded by Cho, is built for people who want a specific dish or craving.
 Unlike Yelp and other competitors reviews, his site is built on the idea that you’re in a city and you want a specific entree or dish.

 “I’ve always had a great affinity for food,” Cho told DIME.
 “As I started traveling as much as I did, my affinity for food grew even more.
 So when I would travel to an upcoming city I would try to do a little research and ask around with staff, friends, family, and people around the league to find where I wanted to eat.
 I would travel to big cities with the team like New York, Chicago, LA and then also smaller cities like Lexington and Lawrence.
 Once I had traveled so much and got tips from a number of people, I really started expanding the notebook of places to eat and wrote them down to where it then became a wide variety of go-to places that I tried to visit when I was on the road.
 Pretty soon, people around the league started asking me where they should eat and I’d open up my notebook and tell them.”